-Dr. Joy Buchanan is an Assistant Professor of Quantitative Analysis and Economics in the Brock School of Business.
+Joy Buchanan is an assistant professor of quantitative analysis and economics in Brock School of Business.
 She teaches data analytics and economics courses.
-Joy is using economic experiments to understand how employers and workers respond to recessions.
+Buchanan is using economic experiments to understand how employers and workers respond to recessions.
 Her work has been supported by the National Science Foundation and other organizations.
-Visit Joy's website www.joybuchanan.com to learn more about her professional activities and also visit her book website www.nicodemusstory.com to see her historical fiction novel about Nicodemus.
+Visit her website www.joybuchanan.com to learn more about her professional activities and also visit her book website www.nicodemusstory.com to see her historical fiction novel about Nicodemus.

 Degrees and Certifications

 - Ph.D., George Mason University, Economics